dotnet/ai-samples/src/build-2024/docs/Exercise/04 Add Logging.md

       Q:
       ```

-> **Note:**  From the outout on console notice the log  information that provided detailed information about our model settings.
+> **Note:**  From the output on the console, notice the log information that provided detailed information about our model settings.

 ## Complete sample project